11 Best National & State Parks in Montana

 9. Pictograph Cave State Park

 This 23-acre state park outside of Billings highlights the long history of human habitation in Montana.
 The three caves that comprise the state park display ancient rock art from native populations, some spanning back over 2,000 years.
-And alongside the sandstone illustrations, hundreds of artifacts have been excavated out of the caves.
+Hundreds of artifacts have been excavated from the caves.

 A less-than-a-mile hike takes visitors to the different caves in the park.
 It's a relatively flat path with a little uphill climb.
 Viewing areas just outside the caves enable a look at the pictographs on the walls.
 Though the pictographs are visible to the naked eye, binoculars are recommended for a closer inspection.
 The viewing areas also have several interpretive plaques detailing the natural and cultural history of the site.

 Plan for at least an hour to visit the caves.
 The state park also features a new, modern visitor center with more cultural information available.
 A picnic area is also on-site, as well as flushing restroom facilities.
 It's best to visit the site in the early morning or late evening in the summer and avoid the stifling afternoon temperatures.

 10. Sluice Boxes State Park

 Sluice Boxes State Park encompasses a rugged area of Belt Creek Canyon, approximately 40 minutes south of Great Falls.
 Mining and other natural resources first attracted visitors to the site, creating a once-thriving community in the late 1800s.
 Today, a few historic structures and remnants remain near the riverbank.